Computing Equilibria in Binary Networked Public Goods Games: Homogeneous BNPG

-We term the algorithm in the proof of Theorem~\ref{th:existence} as \textsc{SimpleSort}; it outputs a PSNE with a special structure: the first $k$ players (in ascending order of $c_i$) invest and the rest do not invest, for some $k$ determined by the algorithm.
-As there can be other PSNEs (e.g., some of the first $k$ players may be indifferent between investing and not investing), we next characterize all of them.
+We summarize the proof of Theorem~\ref{th:existence} as in Algorithm~\ref{algo:simplesort}.
+The algorithm outputs a PSNE with a special structure: the first $k$ players (in ascending order of $c_i$) invest and the rest do not invest, for some $k$ determined by the algorithm.
+Notice that the output PSNE may not be unique, as some of the first $k$ players may be indifferent between investing and not investing.